-We spend a long time working with you to make sure that you have all of the information that you will need to make positive choices.
 Consider which subjects that you enjoy and those that you are good at.
 Consider your intended career and which subjects might best support this, although a broad and balanced curriculum should keep options open.
 Talk with your teachers, older students and your tutor.
+The Options Fair is a very important part of exploring which options you might enjoy and would suit you well.